 The second prequel takes place during The Civil War and tells the story of Caroline’s ancestors, the incredibly philanthropic Woolsey women, staunch abolitionists who tended to wounded soldiers on the Gettysburg battlefield.

-In the next few pages I’ve included some background about my Lilac Girls research.
-Hope you enjoy the site and I’d love to hear from you if you have questions or anything you’d like to share.
+Throughout the site, I’ve included some background about my Lilac Girls and Lost Roses research.
+Hope you enjoy the site and I’d love to hear from you on social media if you have questions or anything you’d like to share.